jags111/floral-diffusion/README.md

 💡 **If you are already a DD user**: you are ready to go!
 There is no extra learning,Floral Diffusion respects the same parameter semantics as DD5.6.
 So just unleash your creativity!

 Tools and Resources for AI Art – Constantly updated, extremely useful and fun list of tools and resources to create AI art.
-Maintained by @pharmapsychotic, they regularly test AI art tools, post amazing results on Twitter and update the list with a link to the tool and a short description.
+Maintained by <a href ="https://twitter.com/pharmapsychotic"> @pharmapsychotic </a>, they regularly test AI art tools, post amazing results on Twitter and update the list with a link to the tool and a short description.

 Highly recommend it!

 <!-- start support-pitch -->